Aragas/Bannerlord.MBOptionScreen/docs/articles/MCMv4/mcmv4.md

 ## Types of settings
 As of now, Mod Option libraries provided **_Global_** options that are shared across different games/saves.

 MCMv4 introduces a second type of settings - **_PerSave_**.
 They are stored in the save file itself.
 When MCM is removed, the save file will still be playable.
 Basically, they do not brick the saves.
+Be aware that saving even once without MCM will wipe all settings from the save file permanently.

 ## Included Settings Formats and implementing your own
 > [!WARNING]